laila-sb/Assignments4masters/README.md

 #### Assignment 2 Java API
 # Subscription Management API :dependabot:
 This is a build your own API assignment, where I have used some of my SQL tables from [Assignment 3](https://github.com/laila-sb/CFG-Assignment3) (from previous FullStack course) to demonstrate the functionality of API endpoints.
 This API allows you to manage subscriptions, including creating, retrieving, and deleting subscription records.
-It is built using Spring Boot and follows standard coding practices for architecture, access control, and clarity.
+It uses a RESTful architecture, leveraging Spring Boot for handling HTTP requests and managing database interactions via JPA and the `SubscriptionRepository`.

 > #### Quick Reminder
 >The idea behind the database in assignment 3 was to keep track of users subscriptions.
 This could be a building block for a webapp to help users input their data and create a sort of tracker for all the services they might be subscribed to.

-## Architecture
+## Project Architecture: Package by Layer

+This project follows a **Package by Layer** architecture, organizing the codebase by technical responsibilities rather than by features.
+Each layer has a specific role:

-This project uses a RESTful architecture, leveraging Spring Boot for handling HTTP requests and managing database interactions via JPA and the `SubscriptionRepository`.
+- **Controller Layer**: Responsible for handling HTTP requests and directing them to the appropriate service.
+- **Repository Layer**: Manages data access and interacts with the database.
+- **Model Layer**: Defines the data models used across the application.

+### Example Structure:

 ### Components:
 - **Controller**: `SubscriptionController` handles incoming API requests.